novikovSU/rocketchat-desktop-native/README.md

 Try to implement dead simple Rocket.Chat desktop client using Go and GTK3.

-VERY buggy and dirty.
-Not for any use for now!
+First phase of active development in master.
+VERY buggy and dirty. **Not for any use for now!**